 I want to note that

 However, when picking this book up again today and reading it I feel that my perspective has changed and that I am ready to value and take control of this aspect of my life.
 Kind of like when people say that they have an “aha'” moment or an epiphany.
 Some things in life just don’t come to you until you are ready.

 The second type of motivation is extrinsic motivation.
 Extrinsic motivation is engaging in a behavior in order to earn external rewards or avoid punishment.
 This type of motivation arises from outside the individual.

 This type of motivation can be highly effective.
 Just look at all of the examples in your own life of things that you do in order to gain some type of external reward.
-For example, this morning I did work that I don’t really love to earn income, my daughter set the table for breakfast to earn an allowance, and I did laundry to avoid hearing my family complain about not finding clothes to wear (seriously, I’m tired of hearing about socks).
+For example, completing work for money, running a race for the medal (or the free pizza), or completing a task to receive praise.

 The problem with this type of motivation is that it focuses on the reward and not the action.
 Stop the reward and the behavior will stop.
 Processes involved with extrinsic motivation include rewards and punishments, compliance, and conscious

 The final type of motivation on the self-determination continuum is intrinsic motivation.
 Intrinsic motivation refers to behavior that is driven by internal rewards.
 In other words, the motivation to engage in a behavior arises from within the individual because it is naturally satisfying to you.

 The advantages of greater internalization are diverse, including more behavioral effectiveness, greater persistence, and enhanced subjective well-being.
 Further, research has shown that those who are internally motivated:

 - Are more likely to adhere to exercise over time and enter the state of flow.

 - Have a higher perceived competence and psychological well-being.